nathansmith/javascript-quiz/ANSWERS.md

     **Answer:**

     A client-side MVC (model, view, controller) approach enforces "separation of concerns" across the front-end code of an app.
-You have *models* that handle the domain-specific information of your app, *controllers* that handle the user interactions (or programmatically triggered events), and *views* that take information from the model, and present it in a palatable way to the user.
-The view also contains elements which are interacted with, that the controller observes (and if need be, informs the model about).
+You have *models* that handle the domain-specific information of your app, *controllers* that handle the user interactions (or programmatically triggered events), and *views* present information from the *model* in a palatable way to the user.
+A *view* also contains elements which are interacted with, that a *controller* observes (and if need be, informs a *model*).

     MVVM differs slightly from MVC, in that it has "models," "views," and "view models."
-The view model handles the observation of events (handled by the controller in MVC), as well as the data-binding between the model and the view.
+A *view model* handles the observation of events (handled by a *controller* in MVC), as well as the data-binding between a *model* and a *view*.

-    Answers for preferred MV* frameworks may include: Backbone.js, Ember.js, Knockout.js.
-There are also MVC aspects to larger JS libraires, such as YUI or Dojo.
+    Answers for preferred MV* frameworks may include: Backbone.js, Ember.js, or Knockout.js.
+There are also MVC aspects to larger JS libraires, such as YUI and Dojo.

-    Backbone.js (Model View Router)
+    Backbone.js (Model View Router)<br />
     http://backbonejs.org

-    Ember.js (MVC)
+    Ember.js (MVC)<br />
     http://emberjs.com

-    Knockout.js (MVVM)
+    Knockout.js (MVVM)<br />
     http://knockoutjs.com

-    YUI App Framework (MVC)
+    YUI App Framework (MVC)<br />
     http://yuilibrary.com/yui/docs/app

-    Dojo MVC
+    Dojo MVC<br />
     http://dojotoolkit.org/reference-guide/1.8/dojox/mvc.html

+    **Note:**

-    **Note:** MVC and/or MVVM in JavaScript differ from frameworks such as .NET MVC or Ruby on Rails, in that, the entirety of the client-side MVC lives in the "V" of the server side framework.
+    MVC and/or MVVM in JavaScript differ from frameworks such as .NET MVC or Ruby on Rails, in that, the entirety of the client-side MVC lives in the "V" of the server side framework.
 That is, HTML/CSS/JS, sitting atop a server side framework (that may or may not be MVC in nature).

 ## Additional Questions